cisagov/ScubaGear/baselines/teams.md

 4. Under the **Content sharing** section, set **External participants can give or request control** to **Off**.

-5. If custom policies have been created, repeat these steps for each policy, selecting the appropriate policy in step 3.
+5. If custom policies were created, repeat these steps for each policy, selecting the appropriate policy in step 3.

 #### MS.TEAMS.1.2v1 instructions: